religiosa1/DockerDecoderStream/README.md

   .on("data", (type, payload) => {
     // Do something with the Uint8Array content here if (type === "stdout") {
-      // You need to immediately syncroneously process the payload, otherwise it will be overwritten by the
+      // You need to immediately synchronously process the payload, otherwise it will be overwritten by the
       // next chunk of data.
 If you need to process the data in async fashion, you must copy the payload
       // @example const data = payload.slice();
       const text = stdoutDecoder.decode(payload, { stream: true });
     }
-    // Use separate decoders to prevent corruption of Unicode chars when they're spread across multiple chunks! if (type === "stderr") {
+    if (type === "stderr") {
       const text = stderrDecoder.decode(payload, { stream: true });
     }
   })
   .on("end", (type, payload) => {
-    // Decoder may produce a partially read frame, if it was aborted in the middle of the stream's body if (type === "stdout") {
+    // Decoder may produce a partially read frame, if it was aborted in the mid-chunk
+    // You can access it if here if you want. if (type === "stdout") {
       const text = stdoutDecoder.decode(payload, { stream: false });
     }